 Space travel has always captured the attention of mankind and the likes of NASA, SpaceX, and Mars One are already mulling over sending people to Mars.
-Countries like UAE have also proposed the same idea.
+Countries like the UAE have also proposed the same idea.

 NASA And Its 'Journey To Mars'

-NASA has already started working on its Mars program, christened "Journey To Mars" and aims at sending people to the red planet in the 2030s.
+NASA has already started working on its Mars program, christened "Journey to Mars" and aims at sending people to the Red Planet in the 2030s.
 NASA has been sending unmanned rovers and satellites to Mars regularly over the past few years and the next logical step would be sending humans.

-Astronauts aboard the Journey To Mars program have been researching about the conditions, which would support human life on Mars.
+Astronauts aboard the Journey to Mars program have been researching about the conditions, which would support human life on Mars.
 They are also looking to understand the adaptations, which one would require to go through in space.
 Further experiments and tests have been lined up to make human travel to Mars possible.

-Elon Musk, the CEO and CTO of SpaceX Corp had iterated in a 2011 interview that he wanted to send people to Mars within the next 20 years.
-This dream of his came closer to fulfilment in 2013 when he privately funded a development project to build a fleet of rocket aircrafts, rocket engines, and capsules to facilitate space travel to and from Mars.
+Elon Musk, the CEO and CTO of SpaceX Corp., had iterated in a 2011 interview that he wanted to send people to Mars within the next 20 years.
+This dream of his came closer to fulfillment in 2013 when he privately funded a development project to build a fleet of rocket aircrafts, rocket engines, and capsules to facilitate space travel to and from Mars.
 Musk has even made clear his plans on colonizing Mars.

 Mars One: Proposition 2024